maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 <br>
 As you can see, choosing fonts is a practice in trial and error.
 To help you frame the context of your decision making process take a look at the section entitled "[Choosing Typeface Articles][Appendix 10]" in Appendix 10.

-For View Thought I chose three fonts from Typekit:
+For View Thought I wasn't too crazy about any of the default combinations and ended up choosing three fonts from Typekit:

 - [Quatro Sans][] for the logo.
-We're building things at View Thought in this font captures that feeling.
+We're building things at View Thought and this font captures that feeling.

   > We are pleased to introduce you to Quatro Sans.
 An undeniably modern typeface with construction principles that attempt to find the balance between machine and hand.